-- 1. show how theorists reflect the historical context of the times and cultures in which they were developed; - 2. describe and apply classical and contemporary theories in at least one area of social reality; - understand and evaluate classical and contemporary theories of crime causation and be able to apply these theories to real world phenomena; - 4. identify basic methodological approaches and describe the general role of methods in building sociological knowledge; - 5. design a research study in an area of choice and explain why various decisions were made; - 6. develop proficiency in the use of statistics for personal research purposes and for the comprehensive understanding of professional journals; - 7. conduct their own social research through the implementation of research skills in survey development, administration, and analysis.
+- describe and apply classical and contemporary theories in at least one area of social reality; - 2. describe and evaluate classical and contemporary theories of crime causation and apply these theories to real world phenomena; - 3. identify basic methodological approaches and describe the general role of methods in building sociological knowledge; - 4. design a research study in an area of choice; - 5. develop proficiency in understanding statistics sufficiently to analyze scholarly articles in the field: - 6. conduct social research by developing, administering, and analyzing surveys.